 Firm Sponsors Reel Law film series

 Koskoff, Koskoff & Bieder is pleased to sponsor the Reel Law film series at The Bijou Theatre in downtown Bridgeport.
-The next film is Presumed Innocent on August 14th.
+The next film is Murder on a Sunday Morning on Thursday, September 4th.
 Click here for more information and to view the full schedule of movies and dates, or visit us on Facebook.

 Koskoff Attorney Richard Bieder speaks to Rotary Club about 9-11 and Trial Lawyers Care